 This passage shows that God can send additional representatives, such as John the Baptist, with a similar ministry and powers as the prophet Elijah.

 Sometimes prophecies can have multiple fulfillments, and this prophecy regarding the work of Elijah seems to be one that falls in this category.
-John the Baptist was clearly a type of Elijah, and the account in Malachi 4 indicates that God’s people will also do a work in the spirit and power of Elijah at the end of this age.
-Finally, the two witnesses will complete their ministry with Elijah-like powers.
+John the Baptist was clearly a type of Elijah, and the account in Malachi 4 indicates that another “Elijah” will arise at the end of this age.

 During the Great Tribulation, the false prophet will also perform miracles.
 “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders” (2 Thessalonians 2:9).